cfsghost/mdsfs/README.md

 mdsfs - Middle Stone Filesystem
+---

 A filesystem with encryption, based on FUSE.

 Utilities
 -

-Here is some utilities mdsfs provided:
+These utilities are provided:

 1. mdsfs - Utility to mount filesystem
 2. mkmdsfs - Used to format target image or block